John Lewis & Partners: First half

+Second half

 In 1953, the Reading department store Heelas became part of the John Lewis group, retaining its original name until 2001 when it adopted the John Lewis name.
 Also in 1953, the partnership bought Herbert Parkinson, a textile manufacturer, a business which still makes duvets, pillows and furnishings for John Lewis.

-1972–2000

 The first John Lewis store constructed as part of a shopping centre was the relocated Jessops, in Nottingham, which has been in the Victoria Centre since it opened in 1972.
 The announcement of an anchor tenant such as John Lewis contributes to the certainty of developers' proposals, and so attracts other retailers to the area.

 In 1992, John Lewis was once again bombed, this time by IRA members.
 The nearby Cavendish square was also bombed at the same time.

 Before the relaxation of UK Sunday trading laws in 1994, John Lewis stores closed on Mondays to allow staff a full two-day "weekend".

 The John Lewis Partnership was the first department store group in the UK to adopt central buying, launching the 'Jonell(e)' name for own-brand merchandise in 1937.
 That brand name has gradually been replaced with the 'John Lewis' name since 2001.
 Additional own brands include Collection by John Lewis as well as John Lewis & Co. and Collection Weekend by John Lewis.
 Several Waitrose own-brand products, such as cleaning materials and party stationery, are also available from John Lewis.

+In March 1999, John Lewis opened in Glasgow, which is its largest store outside London.